ROVRunners/Vertical-Profiler-2026/README.md

 The display is scaled to about **0.2 m/s** maximum expected velocity.

-This means:

-- a faint color indicates slow movement
-- a strong color indicates faster movement
-- yellow tells you the profiler is rising
-- purple tells you the profiler is descending

 ### LED 3: State Indicator

 This LED shows the current operating state of the VP.